FEniCS-Shells/fenicsx-shells/README.md

 details.

-You should have received a copy of the GNU Lesser General Public License along with fenics-shells.
+You should have received a copy of the GNU Lesser General Public License along with FEniCSx-Shells.
 If not, see http://www.gnu.org/licenses/.